strapdata/elassandra-google-k8s-marketplace/README.md

 ### Accessing Elassandra using the headless service

-A headless service creates a DNS record for each elassandra pod.
+A headless service creates a DNS record for each Elassandra pod.
 For instance :
 ```
 $ELASSANDRA_POD.$APP_INSTANCE_NAME.default.svc.cluster.local
 ```

-Clients running inside the same k8s cluster could use thoses records to access both CQL, ES HTTP, ES transport, JMX and thrift protocols (thrift is not supported with elasticsearch).
+Clients running inside the same k8s cluster could use thoses records to access both CQL, ES HTTP, ES transport, JMX and thrift protocols (thrift is not supported with Elasticsearch).

 ### Accessing Elassandra with port forwarding

-You could also use a local proxy to access the service.
+A local proxy can also be used to access the service.

 Run the following command in a separate background terminal:
 ```shell
 kubectl port-forward "$ELASSANDRA_POD" 9042:9042 9200:9200 --namespace "$NAMESPACE"
 ```

-In you main terminal (requires curl and cqlsh commands):
+On you main terminal (requires curl and cqlsh commands):
 ```shell
 curl localhost:9200
 cqlsh --cqlversion=3.4.4